Interview with Uncle Bob on clean code standards and avoiding accumulating technical debt with your team. Click here to read or below to listen!

 It is worth the effort to create tests and testable code.
 It is worth considering to implement practices like test-driven development (TDD), it could get rid of a lot of problems with code.

 Agile architecture has a lot of advantages, being more open to changes when in the process of building the software, which is basically guaranteed to happen on any project.
-However, it does require the code to be flexible and maintainable, so the Agile approach will naturally make developers keep the code in good shape, which helps prevent the accumulation of massive technical debt.
+However, it does require the code to be flexible and maintainable, so the Agile approach will naturally make developers keep the code and its structural quality in good shape, which helps prevent the accumulation of massive technical debt.

 If something goes wrong, it’s a good idea to do some post-mortem research on the issue.
 In order to be productive, the research should never be about finding a person to blame.
 Instead, the focus should be on understanding the problem and its cause, so the team can take the necessary steps to prevent the same problem from happening again.
 [Jason Fennell @ SFELC speech]

 Even if you do all the above, and avoid stacking up tech debt as much as possible, you will still have to deal with some.
-It can’t be avoided, so you should implement practices and processes to keep tech debt at bay.
+It can’t be avoided, so you should implement practices and processes for technical debt management.

 Not all tech debt is created equal, so you should prioritize what to address, and what not to address, at any given time.
 Cruft at a part of code that is used and changed often is far more important than cruft at a part that is barely ever used or changed.